potdukhe12/UserManager/README.md

 ```

 Then Create config.env file and create PORT and MONGO_URI Variable and specify Value.
-That's it.
-You are ready to go.
 To execute this project just type
 ```
 npm start
 ```

-Enjoy...!